mooreniemi/semcheck/README.md

     $ gem install semcheck

+To make use of a more extensive thesaurus, you will need to get an API key from [Big Huge Thesaurus](http://words.bighugelabs.com/) and have internet access.
+Then set:

+    $ export BHT_API_KEY=yourkey

 ## Usage
 Currently, you must have internet access to use this tool because there's not an easily available database of Schema.org's contents.
 But using RDF::Querys of a graph database of its schemas may be included in a future minor version.